Job Search Resources

 the Career Center seminars beforehand on career development strategies and job search techniques.

 Professional dress and resumes are required.
-Register for career fairs on the Eagle Careers
+Register for career fairs on the Handshake

 The Career Center hosts networking events allowing students direct access to employers.